plan-systems/design-docs/README.md

 Under the hood, this affords:
    - The benefits and capabilities of Go
-   - A lean, performant, and robust multi-platform p2p node
+   - A lean, performant, and robust multi-platform peer-to-peer node
    - Embedding of key stacks, namely: [IPFS](https://github.com/ipfs), [libp2p](https://github.com/libp2p), and [Protobufs](https://developers.google.com/protocol-buffers)+[gRPC](https://grpc.io).

 ## Licensing

 PLAN is open-source, and is freely available through the GNU General Public License [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-The [PLAN Foundation](http://plan.tools/wp-content/uploads/2018/11/PLAN-Textbook_ed0.9.pdf) is a non-profit charitable foundation, developing and providing publicly available systems that foster robust digital self-reliance for low resource communities, while also reducing the burden on local, state, and federal agencies to maintain, produce, or provide these utilities.
+[PLAN Systems](http://plan.tools/wp-content/uploads/2018/11/PLAN-Textbook_ed1.0.pdf) is a non-profit charitable foundation, developing and providing publicly available systems that foster robust digital self-reliance for low resource communities, while also reducing the burden on local, state, and federal agencies to maintain, produce, or provide these utilities.

 ## Architecture Synopsis

-PLAN has a real-time 3D/visual frontend with a p2p backend designed such that one of many available DLTs serves as a secure distributed storage provider.
-The PLAN Unity client connects to a `pnode`, PLAN's p2p client-serving node.  `pnode` is a Go daemon that serves PLAN clients while replicating community data across the community's swarm of pnodes.
+PLAN has a real-time 3D/visual frontend with a peer-to-peer backend designed such that one of many available DLTs serves as a secure distributed storage provider.
+The PLAN Unity client connects to a `pnode`, PLAN's peer-to-peer client-serving node.  `pnode` is a Go daemon that serves PLAN clients while replicating community data across the community's swarm of pnodes.

 What defines a community?
 In PLAN, a community is designed to reflect the human relationships that make up a community, whether that's a household, neighborhood, first-responders unit, off-grid farm, city council, media production, veterans network, maker-space, artist collective, emotional support network, small business, or gaming group.
 The entire community's network traffic and infrastructure is inaccessible to all others, forming a cryptographic "city wall" of privacy and security.